Get insider access

 Stability

-These headphones aren't the most stable; although they have a high clamping force, they weigh a lot.
+These headphones aren't the most stable; while they have a high clamping force, they also weigh a lot.
 However, they'll stay in place if you're gaming at your desk or computer.
 If you want to use them while moving, they can easily fall off your head, even with moderate head movements.

 Design